-Probably the most significant change in the 2016 revision of the rules is the change to the rule about how the jack is thrown.
+One of the biggest changes in the 2016 version of the FIPJP rules is a change to the rules about throwing the jack.

 Previously the rule was that the team that threw the jack (let’s call it team A) was allowed three attempts to throw a valid jack.
 (A valid jack, in this context, is a jack that comes to rest between 6 and 10 meters from the circle.)
 If after three attempts team A had not succeeded in throwing a valid jack, it turned the jack over to team B, which was also allowed three attempts.
 Basically, the two teams alternated in making three attempts until one of the attempts succeeded.

-Starting in 2016, the team that throws the jack is allowed ONE attempt to throw a valid jack.
-If it does not succeed, then the jack is turned over to the opposing team, which then has the responsibility of placing a valid jack.
+In the 2016 version of the rules, the team that throws the jack is allowed ONE attempt to throw a valid jack.
+If it does not succeed, then the jack is turned over to the opposing team, which then has the responsibility of placing the jack.

 Article 6: Start of play and rules regarding the circle